 Jingle Bells: One song two cities

-Ayfer Selamoğlu- The most beautiful time of the year has come.
-The trees and decorations we installed in the city squares and in our houses opened the doors of a fairy-tale world.
+The most beautiful time of the year has come.
+The trees and decorations we installed in the city squares and our houses opened the doors of a fairy-tale world.
 Jingle Bells, which evoke the classic image of a sleigh gliding with deer in the winter landscape, Santa Claus, peace and joy, also started to be heard increasing in tone.
-Probably each of us has at least once accompanied this cheerful, catchy tune that we hear at home, in shops, restaurants and bars.
+Probably, each of us has at least once accompanied this cheerful, catchy tune that we hear at home, in shops, restaurants and bars.

 Jingle bells, jingle bells, jingle all the way

-Oh, what fun it is to ride in a one horse open sleigh
+Oh, what fun it is to ride in a one-horse open sleigh

 Jingle bells, jingle bells, jingle all the way

-Oh, what fun it is to ride in a one horse open sleigh
+Oh, what fun it is to ride in a one-horse open sleigh

-So is Jingle Bells a Christmas Carol that cannot be shared between the two cities?
+So, is Jingle Bells a Christmas Carol that cannot be shared between the two cities?

 This article confronts one of the most popular Christmas carols of all time: “The Jingle Bell or Open Sleigh.”
 Where was it first written?”
-The answer depends on where we ask, because both Medford-Massachusetts and Savannah-Georgia claim to be the song’s city of origin.
+The answer depends on where we ask because Medford-Massachusetts and Savannah-Georgia claim to be the song’s city of origin.
 The North-South conflict over this song continues to this day.

 But let’s focus on the author’s story first!